Melbourne: Religion

 Melbourne has a wide range of religious faiths, the most widely held of which is Christianity.
-This is signified by the city's two large cathedrals—St Patrick's (Roman Catholic), and St Paul's (Anglican).
+This is signified by the city's two large cathedrals—St Patrick's (Roman Catholic) and St Paul's (Anglican).
 Both were built in the Victorian era and are of considerable heritage significance as major landmarks of the city.
 In recent years, Greater Melbourne's irreligious community has grown to be one of the largest in Australia.

-According to the 2021 Census, persons stating that they had no religion constituted 36.9% of the population.
+According to the 2021 census, persons stating that they had no religion constituted 36.9% of the population.
 Christianity was the most popular religious affiliation at 40.1%.
 The largest Christian denominations were Catholicism (20.8%) and Anglicanism (5.5%).
 The most popular non-Christian religious affiliations were Islam (5.3%), Hinduism (4.1%), Buddhism (3.9%), Sikhism (1.7%) and Judaism (0.9%).

 Over 258,000 Muslims live in Melbourne.
-Muslim religious life in Melbourne is centred on about 25 mosques and a number of prayer rooms at university campuses, workplaces and other venues.
+Muslim religious life in Melbourne is centred on about 25 mosques and a number of prayer rooms on university campuses, workplaces and other venues.
 As of 2000, Melbourne had the largest population of Polish Jews and Holocaust survivors in Australia, and the largest number of Jewish institutions.